What is Form 1116?

 The deadline for Form 1116 is April 15th, the same date as your U.S. federal income tax return.
 If you need extra time, you can file for an extension, pushing the deadline to October 15th.
 Keep in mind, if you're claiming a foreign tax credit, you must submit Form 1116 with your tax return, even if you request an extension.

-To claim the foreign tax credit, individuals, estates, or trusts need Form 1116, issued by the IRS.
+To claim the foreign tax credit, individuals, estates, or trusts must use Form 1116 issued by the IRS.
 Our platform has a blank version of this form pre-loaded and ready for you to fill out.
-Remember, PDF Guru aids in filling and downloading but not filing forms.
+Remember, PDF Guru aids in filling and downloading, but not filing forms.

 Do you need to sign Form 1116?